-Some members of the University community have a responsibility to report suspected violations; for more information about reporting responsibilities, see section 1.3.5 #4 of the sex discrimination and sexual misconduct policy.
+Some members of the University community have a responsibility to report suspected violations; for more information about reporting responsibilities, see section V of the Title IX Sexual Harassment policy or section V of the University Sexual Misconduct policy.

-To request interim measures, contact the Title IX coordinator.
+To request supportive measures, contact the University Sexual Misconduct/Title IX Coordinator.

-Anyone who seeks to make a make a complaint or report may file an internal complaint with the Title IX coordinator, thereby invoking the University's internal disciplinary process.
+Anyone who seeks to make a make a report may file an internal report with the University Sexual Misconduct/Title IX Coordinator.

-- submit an online report that will be sent to the Title IX coordinator directly
+- submit an online report that will be sent to the University Sexual Misconduct/Title IX Coordinator directly.

-For more information about reporting to the Title IX coordinator, see section 1.3.8 of the sex discrimination and sexual misconduct policy.
+For more information about reporting to the University Sexual Misconduct/Title IX Coordinator, see section I of the Title IX Sexual Harassment policy or section I of the University Sexual Misconduct policy.

 File a criminal complaint

-For more information about making a criminal complaint, see section 1.3.6 #1 of the sex discrimination and sexual misconduct policy.
+For more information about making a criminal complaint, see Appendix A of the Title IX Sexual Harassment Policy or Appendix A of the University Sexual Misconduct policy.

-Any individual may make an anonymous report concerning a violation of this policy through the University's EthicsPoint hotline, an independent reporting service.
+Any individual may make an anonymous report concerning a violation of the Title IX Sexual Harassment policy or the University Sexual Misconduct policy through the University's EthicsPoint hotline, an independent third-party reporting service (however, such anonymous reporting does not satisfy employees' reporting obligation as described in Faculty and Staff Reporting Obligations).
 An EthicsPoint report can be made without disclosing the reporting person's own name, identifying the respondent, or requesting any action.
-Depending on the level of information available, anonymous reporting may adversely affect the University's ability to respond or take further action.
-EthicsPoint is not a confidential resource and making a report to EthicsPoint may result in a University investigation.
-Please refer to the sex discrimination and sexual misconduct policy for more information about anonymity.
+However, if the reporter provides limited information, the University may be limited in its ability to take action.
+EthicsPoint is not a Confidential Resource and making a report to EthicsPoint may result in a University review or investigation.